Lady Asks If It's Wrong To Report Colleague Who Is "Using" Her As Personal Assistant

 Reddit

-Understanding workplace dynamics is essential for maintaining a healthy work environment.
+Navigating workplace dynamics is critical for fostering a healthy environment.

 Work assignments often originate from one's management structure in a conventional work setting.
 Since it sounds like the OP's workplace has different supervisors, this should be discussed to clarify roles and duties.